Jallison154/TheBigWRB/README.md

 2. **No Serial Connection**: Verify ESP32 is connected and check serial port
 3. **Service Won't Start**: Check logs with `sudo journalctl -u mattsfx-enhanced.service`
 4. **Permission Errors**: Ensure pi user is in the audio group
-5. **USB LED Not Working**: Check GPIO pin 23 connections and run test script
+5. **USB LED Not Working**: Check GPIO pin 24 connections and run test script
+6. **Hold Sounds Not Playing**: Verify hold sound files are properly named and located
+7. **Wrong Sound Playing**: Check file naming convention matches expected pattern

-The enhanced Pi script provides a complete, production-ready solution for integrating your ESP32 wireless button system with audio feedback on a Raspberry Pi.
+The enhanced Pi script provides a complete, production-ready solution for integrating your ESP32 wireless button system with advanced audio feedback, including the new hold functionality, on a Raspberry Pi.